-Ingrida obtained her Master’s degree in International and European Union Law from Vilnius University in 2016 and defended her Master‘s thesis “International Legislation and Practice on the Protection of Whistle-Blowers: Guidelines for Lithuania“ with distinction.
+Ingrida obtained her Master’s degree in International and European Union Law (magna cum laude) from Vilnius University in 2016 and defended her Master‘s thesis “International Legislation and Practice on the Protection of Whistle-Blowers: Guidelines for Lithuania“ with distinction.

 Additional (inter)national (human rights) courses taken